 MAF stands for mass air flow.
-MAF sensors monitor how much air is making its way to the engine.
-Yes, the mass air flow sensor literally is a sensor for the air flow.
+The MAF sensors monitor how much air is making its way to the engine.
+Yes, the mass air flow sensor literally is a sensor for the amount off air flowing through your vehicle.
 It’s that simple.
 In theory, at least.

-Based on the readings from the MAF sensor, the engine makes appropriate changes to its parts to make the drive as efficient and productive as possible.
-There are a lot of different car components that factor into the engine, and many of them rely on accurate data from the MAF sensor.
-Which makes it kind of important.
+Based on the readings from the mass air flow sensor, the engine makes appropriate changes to its parts to make the drive as efficient and productive as possible.
+There are a lot of different car components that factor into the engine, and many of them rely on accurate data from the sensor.
+This makes the sensor kind of important.

-MAF sensors are always going to be located in line with the intake system, and there’s good news: Despite being in use every time you drive, MAF sensors are pretty durable, and don’t die often.
+The mass air flow sensor is always going to be located in line with the intake system, and there’s good news: Despite being in use every time you drive, the sensor is pretty durable, and don’t die often.
 But, like all things in your car, they’re not indestructible.
-They’re also not fixable, so a broken MAF sensor will need to be removed and replaced.
+They’re also not fixable, so one must remove and replace a broken sensor.

 Let’s see how much attention you’ve been paying.
-So, the MAF sensor detects how much air is making its way to the engine, so that the car can make adjustments to get the most out of its engine production.
+So, the sensor detects how much air is making its way to the engine, so that the vehicle can make adjustments to the amount of air and get the most out of its engine production.
 So, what exactly do you think happens when the MAF sensor kicks the bucket, and the car can’t make those adjustments?
 If you guessed that it’s no longer going to get the most out of its engine production, then congratulations, you’re totally right.
-When you want to giddy up, but notice a lack of oomph, that could be a result of the MAF sensor failing.
-If the sensor is struggling, the readings may be off, and it won’t contribute to the mechanical symphony as it’s supposed to.
+When you want to giddy up, but notice a lack of oomph, that could be a result of the air flow failing.
+If the MAF is struggling, the readings may be off, and it won’t contribute to the mechanical symphony as it’s supposed to.
 It will also negatively impact your fuel efficiency.

 1-Year | 12,000-Mile Warranty